richardmorrey/flap/README.md

 ## Getting Around

-This section summarize what you will find in each top level folder of the FLAP GIT respository.
+This section summarizes what you will find in each top level folder of the FLAP GIT respository.

 ### doc/
 Contains flapwhitepaper.pdf, a white paper that explains the FLAP idea in detail.